 Choosing artwork for your walls can be surprisingly daunting, and getting it the correct size can be even more so.
 HAVEN is here to help.
 We’re sharing some tips and tricks to get your walls looking amazing.

 Since art is highly specific to each space, we’re focusing more on how to properly size your work and various ways you can hang it.
 If you’re in need of some ideas for type of artwork for your space, check out our design style video to see what suits you.
 Remember too, just because you learn the “rules” doesn’t mean you need to follow them.
 The best part of design is being able to try something unconventional, so let these be a starting point, and have fun!

-When selecting an artwork size, it’s important to remember that you don’t want the artwork to overwhelm the room, but you also don’t want the room to overwhelm and lose the artwork.
+When selecting an artwork size, it’s important to remember that you don’t want the artwork to overwhelm the room.
+However, you also don’t want the room to overwhelm and lose the artwork.
 Take all these things into consideration when preparing to hang art:

-THE PLACEMENT: Ideally the art will sit inside ¾ the width of any furniture its above and would be hung 6″-12″ above the piece of furniture.
+Ideally the art will sit inside ¾ the width of any furniture its above and would be hung 6″-12″ above the piece of furniture.
 If you have a low ceiling (below 8 feet), break the wall into 4 sections (from bottom up) and hang your art in the third section.
 If you’re hanging multiple pieces of art that have different heights, make sure the middles line up.
-If you’re hanging in stairs, hang a piece every third step to get a diagonal look.
-If you’re hanging art over a fireplace, a piece the width of the opening of the fireplace often looks best (no matter the size of the mantel).
+When you’re hanging in stairs, hang a piece every third step to get a diagonal look.
+If you’re hanging art over a fireplace, a piece the width of the fireplace’s opening often looks best.

 THE IDEAL WIDTH + HEIGHT FORMULA FOR ART

 Width: [wall width] x 0.57 = [ideal width of artwork]